PioneerValleyTipOff/.github/README.md

 # Overview

 The Pioneer Valley Tip-Off Data Analytics Team serves to collect and analyze real time basketball data.
-The work from 2022 is posted here.
-You will find the following repositories consisting of a code file and a ReadMe section for each of the following down below:
+You will find the following repositories consisting of code files, historical data, and a ReadMe section for each of the following down below:

 - Data Cleaning
 - Visualizations & Insights